ZenFrontender/React-notes/React/Class Based Components - State Variables.md

 }

 To update value of state variables in class based components, React gives us a function, this.setState() whicch takes an object of state varibles with the value we want to update our state variables with.
-Eg: Count: 0, Count1: 1 If we want to increase the value of these state variables we need to do something like this. this.setState({
+Eg: Count: 0, Count1: 1 If we want to increase the value of these state variables we need to do something like  this.setState({

 count: this.state.count+5,